-Today (February 26) coincides with the 58 death of the great author of the Persian Encyclopedia.
+Today (February 26) coincides with the 60th death anniversary of the great author of the Persian Encyclopedia.

 Ali Akbar Dehkhoda was born in Tehran, 1879.
 His father, Khan Baba Khan Qazvini, died when his son was only nine years old.
 Dehkhoda studied theology, Islamic law and literature under the tutelage of Shaykh Qolam-Hossein Boroujerdi.
 In December 1899, Dehkhoda enrolled in the School of Political Science (in Persian: Madreseh-e Oloom-e Siassi), and after completing his studies, he was retained as a secretary by the Ghajar dignitary and ambassador to Balkan countries, and studied for the next two years, primarily in Vienna, Austria.
 In these years he completed his French language.
 Dehkhoda’s return to Iran, in 1905, coincided with the Iranian Constitutional Revolution and he soon became an important participant in that movement.
 His literary and commentary work began with his collaboration with Sur-Esrafil newspaper, founded by Mirza Jahangir Khan Shirazi, known as Sur-Esrafil, and Qasem Khan Tabrizi.